gohugoio/hugo/content/en/content-management/multilingual.md

 `defaultContentLanguage` sets the project's default language.
 If not set, the default language will be `en`.

-If the default language needs to be rendererd below its own language code (`/en`) like the others, set `defaultContentLanguageInSubdir: true`.
+If the default language needs to be rendered below its own language code (`/en`) like the others, set `defaultContentLanguageInSubdir: true`.

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `baseURL`, `buildDrafts`, etc.